 In some cases, changing the distribution in an estate plan to increase the family caregiver’s share might be a possible solution.
 But there is an alternative that could resolve the concerns without revising the estate plan and beneficiary allocation.

 Increasingly, families addressing this situation are turning to caregiver agreements (also sometimes called personal services or personal care agreements) to compensate family members who fill a role similar to that of an outside caregiver.
 Any specific situation should be evaluated carefully before putting this type of agreement in place, to ensure that it is an appropriate solution for the circumstances.

 Estate planning attorneys frequently assist clients who encounter family caregiver situations that lead to tension within the family.
 Resolving those issues enables all family members to focus on the elder’s needs, rather than fixating on disputes among themselves.

 In the end, Mary settled on establishing an agreement to compensate Nancy for her caregiver responsibilities, which resolved Nancy’s concerns.
 That strategy enabled Mary to keep the equal distribution in her estate plan.
 But she now understands that she retains the ability to change her plan, including the allocation of assets, if she wishes.

 In our Cartersville estate planning practice at Asset Protection & Elder Law of Georgia, we assist clients with all aspects of creating and maintaining an estate plan.
 When changes in your life affect your estate plan, we are here to help you find the best solution.
 Our practice also includes all matters relating to elder law, which enables us to assist with situations that arise as family members age.

-We provide legal services to clients throughout the communities northwest of Atlanta, including in Bartow County, Cobb County, Cherokee County, Gordon County, Floyd County, and Paulding County.
+Located in Cartersville, Georgia, we provide legal services to clients throughout the communities northwest of Atlanta, including in Bartow County, Cobb County, Cherokee County, Gordon County, Floyd County, and Paulding County.
 Call us at (770) 382-0984 or contact us through our online form.